How To Form a Nonprofit

 If you decide not to incorporate, your nonprofit will be an unincorporated association.
 This means that your nonprofit does not have a legal status separate from its members.

 Unless your state has laws that specify otherwise, your nonprofit will not be able to buy or sell property.
 It also will not be able to sue or be sued.
+Check your state law to be certain.

 How To Incorporate